vivekpatel200/YouTube_Auto_Pause/README.md

 ## Installation

-1. Open VS Code.
-2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or pressing `Ctrl+Shift+X`.
-3. Search for "YouTube Auto Pause" in the Extensions Marketplace.
-4. Click "Install" to add the extension to your VS Code setup.
+1. **Download the Extension**:
+   - Go to the [GitHub repository](https://github.com/vivekpatel200/Git_hub_learn) and download the latest release as a ZIP file.

+2. **Extract the ZIP File**:
+   - Extract the downloaded ZIP file to a folder on your computer.

+3. **Load the Extension in Chrome**:
+   - Open Chrome.
+   - Go to `chrome://extensions/` in your address bar.
+   - Enable "Developer mode" by toggling the switch in the top right corner.
+   - Click on "Load unpacked".
+   - Select the folder where you extracted the ZIP file.

 ## Usage